Accelerated Algorithms for Constrained Nonconvex-Nonconcave Min-Max Optimization and Comonotone Inclusion: Introduction

-\paragraph{Faster Convergence Rate in Operator Norm or Residual.} We provide a brief overview of results that achieve faster convergence rate in terms of the operator norm or residual.
-Note that these results also imply essentially the same convergence rate in terms of the gap function.
-The literature here is rich and fast-growing, we only discuss the ones that are close related to our paper.
-Recent results show accelerated rates through Halpern iteration~\cite{halpern1967fixed} or a similar mechanism -- anchoring.
-Implicit versions of Halpern iteration have $O(\frac{1}{T})$ convergence rate \cite{kim_accelerated_2021,lieder_convergence_2021,park2022exact} for monotone operators and explicit variants of Halpern iteration achieve the same convergence rate when $F$ is cocoercive \cite{Diakonikolas_halpern_20,kim_accelerated_2021}.
-Diakonikolas~\cite{Diakonikolas_halpern_20} also provide a double-loop implementation of the algorithm for monotone operators at the expense of an additional logarithmic factor in the convergence rate.
-Yoon and Ryu~\cite{yoon_accelerated_2021} propose the extra anchored gradient (EAG) method, which is the first explicit method with accelerated $O(\frac{1}{T})$ rate in the unconstrained setting for monotone operators.
-They also established a matching $\Omega(\frac{1}{T})$ lower bound that holds for all first-order methods.
-Convergence analysis of past extragradient method with anchoring in the unconstrained setting is provided in \cite{tran2021halpern}.
-Lee and Kim~\cite{Lee_fast_21} proposed a generalization of EAG called fast extraradient (FEG), which applies to comonotone operators and improves the constants in the convergence rate, but their result only applies to the unconstrained setting.
-Very recently, Tran-Dinh~\cite{tran2022connection} studies the connection between Halpern iteration and Nesterov accelerated method, and provides new algorithms for monotone operators and alternative analyses for EAG and FEG in the unconstrained setting.
-In Theorem~\ref{thm:EAG last-iterate at constrained constant}, we show the projected version of EAG has $O(\frac{1}{T})$ convergence rate under arbitrary convex constraints, achieving the optimal convergence rate for all first-order methods in the constrained setting.
+Recent results show accelerated rates through Halpern iteration~\citep{halpern1967fixed} or a similar mechanism -- anchoring.
+Implicit versions of Halpern iteration have $O(\frac{1}{T})$ convergence rate~\citep{kim_accelerated_2021,lieder2021convergence,park2022exact} for monotone operators and explicit variants of Halpern iteration achieve the same convergence rate when $F$ is cocoercive and $A$ is the subdifferential of the indicator function of the feasible set~\citep{diakonikolas2020halpern,kim_accelerated_2021}. \citet{diakonikolas2020halpern} also provides a double-loop implementation of the algorithm for monotone operators at the expense of an additional logarithmic factor in the convergence rate. \citet{yoon2021accelerated} proposes the extra anchored gradient (EAG) method, which is the first explicit method with an accelerated $O(\frac{1}{T})$ rate in the unconstrained setting for monotone operators, i.e., $F$ is monotone and $A=0$.\footnote{We use $A=0$ to denote the set operator that maps any point to $\emptyset$}.
+They also establish a matching $\Omega(\frac{1}{T})$ lower bound that holds for all first-order methods.
+Convergence analysis of the past extragradient method with anchoring in the unconstrained setting is provided by \citet{tran2021halpern}.
+More recently, \citet{tran2022connection} studies the connection between Halpern iteration and Nesterov's accelerated method and provides new algorithms for monotone operators and alternative analyses for EAG in the unconstrained setting. \citet{InIterate23} analyzes the fast optimistic gradient descent ascent (fOGDA) and shows that the algorithms achieve $O(\frac{1}{T})$ convergence rate for constrained monotone variational inequalities, i.e., $F$ is monotone and $A$ is the subdifferential of the indicator function of the feasible set. \citet{Z23-ogda} proposes an anchored variant of optimistic gradient descent ascent (AOG) for monotone games, and their analysis extends to constrained monotone variational inequalities.